 Software is less tied to external forces like regulation, macroeconomic trends, and cultural norms.
 I’d argue that the whole point of some software companies is to get around or hedge against the effects of these things.
 Software firms compete more so on product and distribution.

 Software is feature-driven.
 Coke and Pepsi taste the same in blind trials — their slow-changing brands and distribution drive sales.
 If a software company builds a better feature set, they can win customers on the basis of their product or service’s functionality .

 Data is fungible.
 Users can switch between WordPress and Medium, for example, at will and with no cost.
 This is a part of what drives software companies to be platforms: if your value is the aggregation and network effect rather than the info itself, users have a cost to switching (fewer eyeballs)

 Great software companies tend to be category creators.
 I disagree with the Thiel view that startups must go zero-to-one or have a grand secret — most amazing businesses can be reframed in incremental terms, like Netflix is just TV but online, or Facebook is MySpace but for your college friends.
 Most software companies simply don’t compete much on price or quality.
 To be fair, this point is a bit of a truism: categories tend to be defined by the most prolific companies, not vice-versa.

 All I’ve done here is enumerate the some factors in play.
 The challenging part is figuring out how these different forces work together, in which situations they appear, and what properties of the market emerge from them.

 Of course these points are simplified.
 Many enterprise software companies, for example, have strong lock-in effects on data.
 It’s very difficult to export your task management or CRM tooling into another system.
 Perhaps digging more into these exceptions would make for a good followup post.

 Agree or disagree with anything written here?
 Have something to add on?
-Hit me an email (will@thisdomain) or tweet (@whrobbins)!
+Shoot me an email (will@thisdomain) or tweet (@whrobbins)!